Malagel/MangaPrintingTool/README.md

 Now I will explain the prompting part, basically where the program asks you *things*.
 The expected answers are inside the parenthesis, anything outside them will be rejected and you will be prompted again:

     1. Do you want to print a book (manga, comic, etc) or just a cover? (cover/book):
 Pretty self explanatory.
 The tool can create covers as well, but we will dive into that later.

     2. Please choose paper size to print (A4, Letter, or A5):
 This is the size of the final PDF, so essentially this is the size of the paper you got in your hands.
 If you use bigger/smaller paper than the one you have, you will waste a **ton** of ink, and probably destroy your printer, I don't know.

     3. Delete all '000' pages?
 These are typically covers, artwork, or fan-made content. (y/n):
 This is just a safety measure, and it's entirely optional.
-Generally, when you download manga it comes with the cover named like '000.png', and of course the cover goes on the cover, therefore you don't want it to mess with you and your dreams of printing millions of books.
+Generally, when you download manga it comes with the cover named like '000.png', and of course the cover goes on the cover, therefore you don't want it to mess with you and your dreams.
 That's why it's recommended to check your files and remove those party poopers, but if you are lazy like me just type 'y' and *maybe* it gets removed from the book.
+If you are using a pdf, it will just remove the first page (usually the cover).

     4. Please choose the width of the manga/book you want in centimeters (eg: 12.5) or type 'full' to cover the whole page: